 Posted in Blog Ambassadors, Vancouver Mini Maker Faire 2015

 Tagged art, artists, community, craft, crafts, creative production, creativity, DIY, Family, kids, vancouver

 Vancouver Mini Maker Faire would not be possible if it wasn’t for the help of our wonderful Sponsors.
-Our Sponsors are people who are just as passionate about the Maker movement as we are so it was fun to talk with Amy of Epilog Laser about all the cool things they make.
+Our Sponsors are people who are just as passionate about the Maker movement as we are so it was fun to talk shop with Shaun of MG Chemicals.

 We’re so happy to have you on board this year as a Sponsor.
 What is it about Maker Faire that draws your organization?

 Well, the Maker movement is very important to MG Chemicals.
 Although recently we have become more involved in B2B and OEM business, most of our sales have traditionally been to small users in the electronics industry.
 There is a part of the Maker movement that definitely is leading to a revitalization of the small electronics manufacturer.
 Over the next decade at least, we expect to see a dramatic increase in the number of “basement operators” making useful high tech devices with real customer bases, and we hope to be well positioned to meet their chemical needs.

 John Biehler bought his first 3D printer after seeing a demonstration on the Colbert Report.
 Since then he’s founded 3D604, a local 3D printing hobby group that has also acted as an incubator for companies producing 3D printers.
 He has written books on 3D printing and become an international authority on the topic.
 Andrew Macquistan spoke to John about the Vancouver 3D-printing scene.
 We spoke to him about 3D printing and what his group 3D604 will be doing at this year’s Faire.

 AM: How did you get into 3D printing?